U-M CEW+

 • Other activities related to their professional lives

-Must be available to attend the Award Ceremony that will happen in Winter Term 2024 on February 7, 2024.
+The Award Ceremony will happen in Winter Term 2025 on February 13, 2025.

 Sarah Goddard Power 1935-1987, Ann Arbor, Michigan